greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Cleanup of files that were packed in the installer
 * Fixed a lot of small translation texts and some icons in menus
 * Fixed missing translations for the external command plugin
+* Fixed problems with generating transparency for shadow & torn edges.

 Features added:
 * The Imgur plugin now has login support, uncheck the "Annonymous" checkbox in the settings.